BetSmartMedia/cauldron/README.md

 * **[fastclick](https://github.com/ftlabs/fastclick/)** is a javascript library that removes that pesky 300ms default delay in mobile devices.

 #### Misc
-* **[fontello](http://www.fontello.com)** fontello is a great tool to generate an icon font from only the icons you choose.
+* **[fontello](http://www.fontello.com)** is a great tool to generate an icon font from only the icons you choose.
 They let you choose from the top 10+ icon fonts around the web.